Contents

 Carcass of a new Karakalpak yurt

-Completed carcass of a Karakalpak yurt at Sankybaev's workshop in Shımbay
+Completed carcass of a Karakalpak yurt at Sanqıbaev's workshop in Shımbay.

 The Karakalpak yurt consists of the following components:

 The walls are made up of a number of trellis sections or qanats.
-(The literal meaning of qanat is wing, quite a good description since a wing opens and closes).
-In the past these were often made of janewut (Salix songarica Dode) but now are more likely to be from poplar (terek) or willow (aq tal).
+The literal meaning of qanat is wing, quite a good description since a wing opens and closes.
+In the past these were often made of janewut (Salix songarica Dode) but they are now more likely to be made from poplar (terek) or willow (aq tal).
 This is due to the shortage of janewut because of the changing environmental conditions.
 The poles which form the qanats are called sag'anaq.
-They are slightly bent and are round in section unlike those used in the Kazakh yurt, which are flat.
+They are slightly bent and are round in section unlike those used in the Qazaq yurt, which are flat.
 They are linked together using strips of camel hide (ko'k).
 Each pole has 21 holes which are positioned so that there is no hole at every fourth intersection.
 Consequently the poles of the qanat are not joined together at every joint.
-The position without a hole is called ‘azat’ (free).
+The position without a hole is called 'azat' (free).
 The inner poles run from top left to bottom right in the same way as the Turkmen qanat.
-In Kazakh, Uzbek and Kirghiz yurts they run from the bottom left to the top right.
+In Qazaq, Uzbek, and Kyrgyz yurts they run from the bottom left to the top right.

 Joint between two qanats